Projects

-Sustainable Urban Economic Development Programme
+Sustainable Urban Economic Development (SUED) Programme

-Kenya is currently facing the challenges of sustaining its rapid urbanisation.
 Prior to the country’s new devolved governance system, which came into effect after the 2013 General Election, Kenya lacked strong institutional capacity at the municipal level to manage the development of urban centres across the country.
 This resulted in uncontrolled development, an increase in the urban poor living in informal settlements, and environmental degradation.

 To combat these issues, the UK’s Foreign, Commonwealth and Development Office established the Sustainable Urban Economic Development (SUED) programme.
 The aim of SUED is to promote inclusive and climate-resilient economic growth in towns across Kenya.
 It will do this by identifying high-impact value chain and infrastructure projects in each town through an urban planning process before raising investment in them and bringing them to fruition.
 It will also work to promote policy and legislation changes to enable greater growth through the private sector; to build the capacity of municipalities; to create more climate-resilient jobs; and to improve rural links with larger markets that were previously difficult to access.